Tadelakt

 Tadelakt (تدلاكت) is a waterproof plaster surface used in Moroccan architecture to make baths, sinks, water vessels, interior and exterior walls, ceilings, roofs, and floors.
 It is made from lime plaster, which is rammed, polished, and treated with soap to make it waterproof and water-repellent.
 Tadelakt is labour-intensive to install, but durable.
 Since it is applied as a paste, tadelakt has a soft, undulating character, it can form curves, and it is seamless.
 Pigment can be added to give it any colour, but deep red is traditional.
 It may have a shiny or matte finish.

-Etymology and history
+Etymology

 The term tadelakt, meaning "to rub in", is an Amazighified expression from the Arabic word تدليك tadlīk, meaning "to rub or massage."

-Tadelakt is thought to have evolved from qadad, a similar plaster used in Yemen for millennia that is treated with calcium hydroxide and oils and fats instead of soaps.

 Constituents and chemistry

 The basic constituents of tadelakt plaster are: